adm077/Deploying-a-MERN-Application-on-AWS/README.md

 # Deploying-a-MERN-Application-on-AWS
-Deploying a MERN Application on AWS
+Deploying a MERN Application on AWS Using Terraform & Ansible

 Objective: